ValenDiazzz/FAMAF-U/3º-Y/QuantitativeFinance/README.md

 Some of the topics of the course:

-- Financial instruments: Stocks, Indexes, Bonds.
+- Financial instruments: Stocks, Indexes, Bonds
-- Financial derivatives: Futures, Options, Forwards.
+- Financial derivatives: Futures, Options, Forwards
 - Black-Scholes Model
 - Brownian Motion
 - Discrete Options Price Model
-- Stochastic Calculus for Binomial Mode
+- Stochastic Calculus for the Binomial Model